tigerfarm/tfptaskrouter/README.md

 I make a voice call to my TaskRouter Twilio phone number.
 The call is answered by the Studio flow IVR.

-The Studio IVR messages is said (Say widget) and I'm put on hold in a TaskRouter workflow queue:
+The Studio IVR Gather widget says a welcome messages, then I'm put on hold in a TaskRouter workflow queue:
 $ node voiceQueueList.js
 ++ Get voice queue list.
 +  DateCreated:Sep 23 2020  SID:QU362afc106606164d74151aa4750a3160 currentSize:1    maxSize:100 friendlyName:WW1a2796889d5420ee5e715bf2ae460a99 averageWaitTime:18